Vietnam - a rock arch over a peaceful river nestled among mountains

 Free day in Saigon

-Today, you have free time to relax or shop before you head back to Bulgaria.
+Today, you'll have free time to relax or shop before heading back to Bulgaria.

 Goodbye, Vietnam!